 The Wester Quasar Plus boiler installed in the kitchen will provide the school with its only source of hot water.
 With the installation of the boiler, the kitchen will have hot water for washing dishes and for all other cleaning use in school.

 Project funds will be used to purchase the water filtration system, boiler and one additional filter replacement.
 The school will pay for installation and for future filter replacements.

 The school staff is eager to have this new improved kitchen.
 They have already made all necessary arrangements for purchase and installation of the equipment.
 The project has led the staff to think about ways to save water and to provide students with better resources.

 This project will serve 600 students and 65 teachers and staff

 Peace Corps Volunteer Directing Project

 A water filter will reduce the amount of harmful contaminants the children consume daily.
-It also adds to the functionality of cafeteria, allowing staff to have access to better water for all meals, to serve more students, and to have safe drinking water accessible for students at all time.
+It also adds to the functionality of the cafeteria, allowing staff to have access to better water for all meals, to serve more students, and to have safe drinking water accessible for students at all times.

 The boiler will greatly save time and energy for the staff, allowing them to better do their job, by eliminating the need to boil water for sanitation.

 $0.00 – This project has now been fully funded through the generosity of The Soneva SLOW LIFE Trust as a part of their Clean Water Projects initiative.

 We encourage others to continue to donate using the Donate button below, and we will notify Nazgol of your donation.
 Additional funds will be used to fund the next project by the PCV and/or other projects in the country of service.